ceshine/ceshine-hugo/content/post/20210724-xcit-part-1/index.md

 {{< figure src="figure-1.png" caption="[from [1]](http://arxiv.org/abs/2106.09681)" >}}

 XCiT replaces the self-attention layer in vision transformers with a Cross-Covariance Attention(XCA) block and a Local Patch Interaction(LPI) block.
 The XCA block can be understood as a “dynamic” `1×1` convolution layer, as the convolution filters depend on the input data.
-The LPI block is simply a depth-wise `3×3` convolutions.
+The LPI block is simply depth-wise `3×3` convolution layers.

 There is also a class attention layer[2] when XCiT is trained for image classification.